 - The International Affairs course Problems of Globalism, 3 credits, which provides background for a theoretical and practical understanding of today’s international and regional organizations;

-- At least 9, but no more than 18 semester hours in one of the participating departments;
+- At least 9, but no more than 18 semester hours in one of the participating departments (see areas of concentration);

-- Course work in at least three of the participating departments;
+- Course work in at least three of the participating departments: Geography, History, Political Science, Public Administration, Religion;

 - At least six hours focusing on the developing or post-communist world (i.e., outside of the United States, Canada, Western Europe, Japan, Australia and New Zealand); and

-- written master’s comprehensive examination for the course type program or an oral master’s thesis defense for the thesis type program.
-Exam or thesis must be completed within 7 years after completing the coursework.
+- written master’s comprehensive examination.
+The exam must be completed within 7 years after completing the coursework.

 - Satisfactory performance on the Graduate Reading Knowledge Examinations (GER 5069, ITA 5069, POR, 5069, RUS 5069, SPN 5069) or on the Graduate School Foreign Language Tests of the Educational Testing Service;